jiforcen/CarND-Vehicle-Detection/writeup.md

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.

+get_hog_features from skimage.feature is used to extract hog features,

+parameters are obtained experimentally

 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]